Jobsbka/arxglue/README.md

 Core Concepts
 python
-from gluecore import connect, execute_linear
+from arxglue import connect, execute_linear

 # Any callable is a component
 def uppercase(text: str) -> str: